meg768/fado-pixels/README.md

 # fado-pixels

 This is a project where I replaced the lamp of an IKEA Fado with Neopixels.
-XXXX
+XXXXX

 ## Setting up the Pi Zero